Iceland MTB/Gravel Adventure

 The mountain huts are generally well-kept, clean and heated; some even have electricity and hot water, but they are still mountain huts offering no luxury and little privacy.
 But in this wild natural environment, the huts will seem like 4-star hotels!
 Please know that these huts are rustic but charming.
 More information will be available in the Travel Planner after you register.

 Breakfasts, lunches, dinners, and snacks are handled by our expert local guides.
-Dietary restrictions will be accommodated, but we recommend bringing special snacks and electrolyte supplements to power your ride.
+Dietary restrictions will be accommodated, but we recommend bringing special snacks and electrolyte supplements if you need them to power your ride.

 Travelers to Iceland must be in possession of a passport, valid at least for 90 days beyond their intended stay.
 Visas are not required for US citizens; however citizens of other countries may be required to obtain a visa prior to entry.
 For more information about visas for Iceland, visit here.